AdaCore/ada-spark-rfcs/considered/rfc-ghost-fields.md

 components are activated or not.

-Yet another alternative would be to have executable ghost components, but store them in a special data structure (e.g. a map from object addresses to the corresponding ghost component values, for each ghost component), so that they do not impact the representation of objects.
-The drawback of that approach is that it is more complex, and that it causes some issues with the activation of ghost components changing the decision to pass objects of that type by reference or by copy, when finalization of controlled objects is required.
+Yet another alternative would be to have executable ghost components, but store them in a special data structure (e.g. a map from the "main" record's address to a "ghost" record of one or more ghost components associated with it), so that they do not impact the representation of objects.
+Even if one of the ghost components requires pass by reference (e.g. because it is tagged or controlled), there is no need to change the parameter passing mechanism for the "main" record.
+If the main record is already passed by reference, then nothing needs to be done as part of parameter passing, since the address is not changing.
+If the main record is passed by copy, the address of the copy can be added to the mapping, associated with the same ghost record.
+In other words, the ghost record would always be effectively passed by reference.
+The main advantage is that you get full executable semantics with no representation change; the main drawback is complexity.

 Drawbacks
 =========